DaoCloud/DaoCloud-docs/docs/en/docs/mspider/best-practice/use-egress-and-authorized-policy.md

 ## Prerequisites

 Firstly, ensure that your mesh is in a healthy state.
-If you haven't installed Istio yet, please refer to the [Mesh Installation Guide](../install/install.md).
+If you haven't installed Istio yet, refer to the [Mesh Installation Guide](../install/install.md).

 ### Enabling Outbound Traffic Only